ohata-toast/RDS/en/db-instance-gov.md

 * Open the backup file to record MASTER_LOG_FILE and MASTER_LOG_POS from the footnote.
 * Verify that there is enough capacity on the client or computer to back up data from NHN Cloud RDS instance.
 * Add below option to the my.cnf (or my.ini for Windows) file of the external database.
-* Put a different value for Server ID, from the Server ID of DB Configuration of NHN Cloud RDS Instance.
+* Put a different value for Server ID, from the Server ID of parameter of NHN Cloud RDS Instance.

 ```
 ...